Free Shipping on $50+ orders!

 HOW TO GROW

 Growing: Plant in fertile, moist, well-drained soil and full sun or partial shade; this flower appreciates being shielded from the midday sun.
 Keep the seedlings watered and control weeds.
 Mature plants tolerate some dryness, but should be watered in the heat of summer.
 Hot and humid weather may cause the plant to wilt, since this plant prefers cool weather and can survive light frosts.
 Flowers planted from seed will bloom in their second year of growth.
 After blooming, the foliage will die off.
 Established plants can be divided, though they will self sow readily; volunteer plants can easily be transplanted.
 Deadhead the wilted blossoms if new plants are not wanted.
-These flowers attract hummingbirds, butterflies, and bees and resists deer.
+These McKana Giants Columbine flowers attract hummingbirds, butterflies, and bees and resist deer.
 Its natural growth in rocky areas makes it a good choice for rock gardens.

 Harvesting: Columbine makes a lovely cut flower.
 Choose blossoms that have just opened for the longest vase life.
 Keep in mind that this plant can be toxic and should not be ingested.

 Seed Saving: Keep in mind that this plant will cross pollinate easily with other varieties of columbine.
 Watch the maturing seed pods carefully, since they will open and expose their seed when fully ripe.
 Shake the open pods into a container to remove the seed.
-Store the seed in a cool, dry place for up to two years.
+Store the McKana Giants Columbine seed in a cool, dry place for up to two years.

 FAST FACTS